 According to Chinese medicine, Qi is an invisible life force that radiates through the body’s acupuncture meridian.
 Pulse diagnosis is therefore applied by acupuncturist in determining the parts of the body that have irregular Qi movements.
-It is also applied in determination of the health condition of certain organs in the body.
+It is also applied in the determination of the health condition of certain organs in the body.

 Taking the Pulse

 In medical history, a variety of locations on the body has been used in pulse diagnosis.
-Previously, nine locations were used in feeling pulse; three locations on the head, hand and legs respectively.
+Previously, nine locations were used in feeling pulse; three locations on the head, hand, and legs respectively.
 Some medical practitioners still use these locations in conjunction with other pressure points on the body.

 Presently, the majority of medical practitioners apply a relatively simpler version of pulse diagnosis; they make use of the radial artery just above the wrist.

-They examine three different finger positions i.e (cun, guan and chi), and the pulse are felt using three pressure depths i.e superficial, intermediate and deep.
+They examine three different finger positions i.e (cun, guan and chi), and the pulse is felt using three pressure depths i.e superficial, intermediate and deep.
 Both wrists are palpated alternately; the resultant figures of these readings are computed in view of categorizing the patient’s pulse.

 How Many Pulses Are There?
 What Do They Mean?

 The pulses enumerated above can be broadly classified into parent categories.
-A pulse rate of 5 beats to a breath is regarded as rapid; this can further be classified into forceful or weak which is an indication of an excess or deficiency of Qi.
+A pulse rate of 5 beats to breath is regarded as rapid; this can further be classified into forceful or weak which is an indication of an excess or deficiency of Qi.
 In the same vein, a slow pulse can also be categorized as forceful or weak.
-Other broad categories of pulse are floating, deep, slippery, rough, irregular, and bowstring.
+Other broad categories of the pulse are floating, deep, slippery, rough, irregular, and bowstring.

 Precautions and Contraindications

-It is important to perform pulse diagnosis on patient in normal condition in order to have accurate data.
+It is important to perform pulse diagnosis on a patient in a normal condition in order to have accurate data.
 In order to enhance accuracy, pulse diagnosis may not be performed on patients after eating, drinking, exercise, sex or at a location where the temperature is excessively hot or cold.

-It is ideal for both medical practitioner and the patient to be in a relaxed mood and breathing normally before reading the pulse.
+It is ideal for both the medical practitioner and the patient to be in a relaxed mood and breathing normally before reading the pulse.

-Pulse diagnosis is best used in conjunction with other diagnosis methods; especially when treating patients with chronic (severe) disease condition or if the origin of the disorder is unknown.
-It is good practice for acupuncturists to apply several diagnostic methods in order to achieve very accurate diagnosis.
+Pulse diagnosis is best used in conjunction with other diagnosis methods; especially when treating patients with a chronic (severe) disease condition or if the origin of the disorder is unknown.
+It is good practice for acupuncturists to apply several diagnostic methods in order to achieve a very accurate diagnosis.